viktor-ktorvi/SuperC-termin-telegram-scraper/README.md

 </p>

 This repo is a fork of a telegram scrapper repo.
-It contains a script to analyze when appointments are most commonly given out.
+It contains a script to analyze when appointments at the Super C in Aachen are most commonly given out according to [this bot](https://github.com/noworneverev/aachen-termin-bot) from [this telegram channel](https://t.me/s/aachen_termin).

 To run the script you'll first have to read the scraper part of the README.
 Once the dependencies have been installed and the channel scrapped,
 run: